corda/samples-java/Features/confidentialidentity-whistleblower/README.md

 A node (the *whistle-blower*) can whistle-blow on a company to another node (the *investigator*).
-Both the whistle-blower and the investigator generate anonymous public keys for this transaction, meaning that any third-parties who manage to get ahold of the state cannot identity the whistle-blower or investigator.
+Both the whistle-blower and the investigator generate anonymous public keys for this transaction, meaning that any third-parties who manage to get a hold of the state cannot identity the whistle-blower or investigator.
 This process is handled automatically by the `SwapIdentitiesFlow`.